hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_system.md

 I don't see the point.
 If you're interesting, you can start [here](https://learn.microsoft.com/en-us/windows/win32/api/libloaderapi/nf-libloaderapi-loadlibraryexw) and [here](https://learn.microsoft.com/en-us/windows/win32/api/libloaderapi/nf-libloaderapi-getprocaddress)

 [19:48:31](#4SeRacLd72LDwkMsLUbunRQEFpc3qR0r7jlxZ_h11d4) <luce80>:
-The point is that it is not easy for me Ì†ΩÌ∏â .
+The point is that it is not easy for me üòâ .

 [20:10:02](#mtX2s2928MW5_9ePYAQ6aVfoYoNUjtogbj1kAy9Tn-0) <hiiamboris (NOT THIS ONE)>:
 (: